-The appearance of fentanyl in the unregulated drug supply in recent years has made the illegal drug supply increasingly unpredictable and toxic.
+The appearance of fentanyl and harmful contaminants in the unregulated drug supply in recent years has made the illegal drug supply increasingly unpredictable and toxic (British Columbia Office of the Provincial Health Officer, 2023).
 As a result, there were 34,455 opioid toxicity related deaths in Canada between January 2016 and September 2022 (Special Advisory Committee, 2022).
 Fentanyl is overwhelmingly responsible for drug-related deaths in Canada, contributing to 89% of drug-related deaths in Ontario and 86% of drug-related deaths in BC in 2021 (British Columbia Coroners Service, 2023; Gomes, Murray et al., 2022).